The Jungle Book (2016 film): Plot

 In the jungles of 1890s India, an orphaned boy named Mowgli lives among a pack of wolves led by Akela.
 One day, during the dry season, the jungle animals gather to drink the remaining water as part of an ancient truce.
 The gathering is disrupted by Shere Khan, a murderous Bengal tiger who threatens to kill Mowgli at the end of the drought.
 After the drought ends, the wolves debate whether or not they should keep Mowgli.
 Mowgli decides to leave the jungle for the safety of his family, and Bagheera, a black panther, volunteers to guide him to the nearby "man-village".

 Shere Khan ambushes the pair on their way to the man-village, but Mowgli manages to escape by hiding amid a buffalo stampede caused by the tiger, and later encounters a seductive Indian python named Kaa, who hypnotizes him.
-While under her influence, Mowgli sees a vision of his father being killed by Shere Khan while trying to protect him.
+While under her influence, Mowgli sees a vision of his biological father being killed by Shere Khan while trying to protect him.
 She also explains that there is a mysterious light called the Red Flower (fire) which brings destruction to anything it touches.
 Kaa attempts to devour Mowgli, but he is rescued by a bear named Baloo.
 (Note: While Baloo's appearance is based on a Himalayan brown bear, in dialogue he is referred to as a sloth bear.)
 Mowgli retrieves honey for Baloo as repayment and agrees to stay with him until the winter season arrives.
 Upon learning that Mowgli has left the jungle, Shere Khan kills Akela and threatens the pack to lure Mowgli out.

 Bagheera eventually finds Mowgli and Baloo and is incensed that Mowgli has not joined the humans, but Baloo calms him down and persuades both of them to sleep on it.
-During the night, Mowgli finds the herd of elephants gathered around a ditch and uses vines to save their baby.
-Baloo realizes that he cannot guarantee Mowgli's safety after learning that he is being hunted by Shere Khan and agrees to drive Mowgli away to get him to continue onward to the man village.
+During the night, Mowgli finds the herd of Asian elephants gathered around a ditch and uses vines to save their baby.
+Baloo realizes that he cannot guarantee Mowgli's safety after learning that he is being targeted by Shere Khan and reluctantly agrees to push Mowgli away to get him to continue onward to the man village.